igrek51/nuclear/README.md

 `cliglue` is a declarative parser for command line interfaces in Python.
 It's a binding glue between CLI shell arguments and functions being invoked.
+It mostly focuses on building multi level command trees.

 `cliglue` parses and validates command line arguments provided by user when running console application.
 Then it automatically triggers matched action, based on the declared Command-Line Interface rules, injecting all needed parameters.
 You don't need to write the "glue" code for binding & parsing parameters every time.
-So it makes writing console aplications faster and simpler.
+So it makes writing console aplications simpler and more clear.

 ## Features
 - [Auto-generated help and usage](https://cliglue.readthedocs.io/en/latest#auto-generated-help) (`--help`)